kagisearch/kagi-docs/docs/kagi/why-kagi/why-pay-for-search.md

 # Why Pay for Search

 We'll let Google explain this (click to enlarge).
-This is the actual output from Google Bard AI tool (and it gets [better](https://twitter.com/MIBElashri/status/1640947867949973504)).
+This is the actual output from Google Bard AI tool.

 [![Google ad for Kagi](media/ad.png)](https://help.kagi.com/assets/ad.554fa2a5.png)